Chris Wilder: Manager leaves Sheffield United after failing to earn promotion to Premier League

 Chris Wilder took Sheffield United to the Championship play-off final in May; the Blades lost to Sunderland 2-1 in the Wembley final; Wilder led the club to the Premier League in his first spell in charge before being sacked in 2021; US-based consortium COH Sports want a new head coach

-Chris Wilder has left Sheffield United following a review of last season when the team missed out on promotion to the Premier League in the play-off final.
+Chris Wilder has left Sheffield United by mutual consent following a review of last season when the team missed out on promotion to the Premier League in the play-off final.

 An agreement is understood to be close for Ruben Selles to succeed Wilder at Bramall Lane following talks with the former Hull City manager.